stevvvn/express-hex/README.md

 Finally, there is the access log level, which is meant to be managed by the `access-log` middleware, which itself uses [`morgan`](https://github.com/expressjs/morgan).
 This log format is specified in conf.js under `log.access.format`.

-### Migrations

-The initialization routine installs `migrate.js`, which can be used to manage and apply changes to whatever database engine(s) your app is interested in.

-Running `node migrate.js` will give you more info about how to use it.

-It's similar to any number of other migration schemes, but keep in mind:

- 1. It's database agnostic.
-Migrations are grouped under `migrations/$MIDDLEWARE_NAME` where $MIDDLEWARE_NAME is middleware that relies on the schema.
- 2. Running migrations (up or down) invokes your app's middleware stack.
-Doing so means that only migrations for things you actually use are considered.
- 3. Migrations files export an up method, and optionally a down method.
-If there is no down method an error is thrown on attempts to roll it back.
- 4. The arguments passed to up() and down() are exactly the same as those passed to middleware when the server is running.
-So, for example, postgres connections gets set as `app.pg`, so you'd look for it there in either case.
- 5. up() and down() must either use sychronous APIs or return a promise.
-(Database interactions are designed to be promise-y anyway, so it's easy.
-For example, `return app.pg.query('... sql ...');` is valid, and `return app.redis.setAsync('key', 'value')`)